 Our Providers are Hormone Experts

-Dr. Kyler Elwell-Silver is a board-certified physician who is passionate about medicine and deeply committed to patient care.
+Dr. Kyler Elwell-Silver is a board-certified physician passionate about medicine and deeply committed to patient care.
 After years of practicing conventional medicine in a successful career as an obstetrician-gynecologist, Dr. Elwell reached a point where she felt the need to explore a different approach and decided to transition to functional medicine.
-The increasing number of inquiries about functional medicine and the desire to provide comprehensive care beyond the limitations of 15-minute appointments prompted her to do some soul-searching and make a change.

 Nurse Practitioner Debbie Bluestein has been a Nurse Practitioner since 1998.
-And she has done extensive study and training in Bioidentical Hormone Replacement Therapy and Optimization.
+She has done extensive study and training in Bioidentical Hormone Replacement Therapy and Optimization.
 She has been working with Bioidentical Hormone Replacement Therapy since 2011.

 Debbie uses a functional medicine approach to anti-aging, using hormones, diet, exercise, nutraceuticals, and supplements.
 She is passionate about helping people feel their best and achieve optimal health.
 Debbie believes in using a very individualized approach to achieve optimal hormone balance for each patient.